stevewedig/value-objects-in-python/README.md

 (GitHub has a rendered version of this readme: https://github.com/stevewedig/value-objects-in-python/blob/master/README.md)

-This library provides helpers for implementing value objects in Python.
+This library makes it easy to implement value objects in Python.
 The library's rationale and usage instructions can be found in this blog post: [Value Objects in Java & Python](http://stevewedig.com).

 * **GitHub Repo**: https://github.com/stevewedig/value-objects-in-python
 * **License**: This project is in the public domain via [Unlicense](http://unlicense.org).